raising Yaks in north america

 "What is Yak meat like?"

 Though Yak may be the black sheep of the Bovine family, the taste is described as like beef but juicer and more delicate, earthy but never gamey.
 Similar to Bison with a sweet, rich flavour, yak meat is deep red in colour with little to no marbling throughout.
 Fat is stored subcutaneously making it easy to trim off, and can appear more yellow than white thanks to the beta-carotene it contains from being grass finished.
+Yak are naturally orderless, an adaptation to help them elude predators in the wild, likewise their tallow and organs are equally lacking any pungent, 'beefy' or heavy odour that their Bos taurus counterparts possess.

 Though Yak may be the black sheep of the Bovine family, the taste is described as like beef but juicer and more delicate, earthy but never gamey.
 Similar to Bison with a sweet, rich flavour, yak meat is deep red in colour with little to no marbling throughout.
 Fat is stored subcutaneously making it easy to trim off, and can appear more yellow than white thanks to the beta-carotene it contains from being grass finished.
+Yak are naturally orderless, an adaptation to help them elude predators in the wild, likewise their tallow and organs are equally lacking any pungent, 'beefy' or heavy odour that their Bos taurus counterparts possess.

 What about nutrition?